The Shady Side Of Tucker Carlson

 What was up with Tucker Carlson's bow ties?

-Though he's since done away with his signature accessory, Tucker Carlson used to be known for showing up to political tussles donning a curiously chosen pice of formalwear: bow ties.
-There's a good reason for that.
+Though he's since done away with his signature accessory, Tucker Carlson used to be known for showing up to political tussles donning a curiously chosen piece of formalwear: bow ties.
+There's a good reason for that, as it turns out.
 He got used to dressing up while attending prep school.
-According to The New Yorker, Carlson's affinity for fancy neckwear started "in 1984 when he was in tenth grade, at St. George's, a Rhode Island prep school with a dress code."
+According to The New Yorker, Carlson's affinity for fancy neckwear started back at his Rhode Island prep school, St. George's, whose dress code meant that a young 10th grade Carlson had to wear a bow tie all the time in 1984.

 Carlson continued wearing bow ties all the way through his broadcast career until 2006 when MSNBC — who previously promoted Carlson as "The Man.
 The Legend.
 The Bow Tie." — convinced him to put on a regular tie.
-The New Yorker claims producers felt the bow ties "encouraged the audience to view him as a character, or perhaps a caricature."
+The New Yorker claims producers felt the bow ties "encouraged the audience to view him as a character, or perhaps a caricature," so they got rid of the look in order to present Carlson as a serious news reporter.

 Tucker Carlson kind of failed his way upwards